REX2626/Astro-Attack/README.md

 ## TODO:

-### a1.1.0 (upgrades and f3)
+### a1.1.1 (bug fixes and a few upgrades added)
-Add radar upgrades: max zoom out
+Fix menu image scaling (so it is based on height and width)

-Add armour image to systems menu
+Add another upgrade to armour and radar

 ### a1.2.0 (enemy improvements and player improvements)
 Add new enemy types: missile, different fighter ship variants